alanbjohnston/CubeSatSim/README.md

 `git checkout <branch>`

-Edited the sim.cfg file to set your amateur radio callsign, then
+Create a sim.cfg configuration file with your amateur radio callsign by typing:

+`echo "callsign" >> sim.cfg`

+Compile the code:

 `make rebuild`